Laudizen King Banner gathered along the way

 Breakfast in Pahrump

 I remembered a silent breakfast with my father at Union Station in Hartford, Connecticut, back in 1969.
-We were having a final meal together on a dark and cold January morning, and I would soon board a bus that would take me to Fort Dix in New Jersey to enter the Army.
+We were having a final meal together early on a cold January morning, and I would soon board the bus that would take me to Fort Dix in New Jersey to enter the Army.
 The specter of Vietnam loomed silently between us.
-My father smoked and had eggs, and I had eggs as well: we did not talk.
+My father smoked and had eggs, and I had eggs as well; we did not talk.
 After breakfast, we walked over to the terminal together and I prepared to get on my bus.
 The last thing he said to me was, "Be good and take care."
 We shook hands and he pressed a twenty into my palm.
 I climbed into the bus and watched him disappear as he stood on the curb, watching the bus and me as we pulled away from the station.
 Now, I was revisiting this memory here in a casino in Nevada almost 40 years on.

 The Marine and the others finished their breakfast and got up to leave.
 The Marine carried his hat out in front of him in a manner that would have made the honor guard at the Tomb of the Unknowns proud.
-They filed out quietly, the mom said thank you to the cashier.
+They filed out quietly and the mom said thank you to the cashier.

-The world goes on as before: young men and women enter the armed services, and some find themselves sent off to war.
+The world goes on as before: young men and women enter the armed services and some find themselves sent off to war.
 Amid all the uncertainty and fear, silent families gather with nothing to say, and the generations grow up apart.